shawn-grant/caribbean-microsoft-internship/README.md

 **How do I improve my chances of getting an interview?**
 > HAVE A GOOD RESUME!!
 Ensure that your resume is up-to-date and is [ATS friendly](https://create.microsoft.com/en-us/templates/ats-resumes).
 Avoid images, and overly decorative graphics.
 Maximize your use of space to include important info.

+**Can interns get full-time return offers?**
+> Absolutely!
+While it is not guaranteed, interns entering their final year of school may be extended a full-time return offer.
+Interns who have more time remaining in school may also be offered an internship return offer for the next summer.
+Return offers are based on your internship performance and business need *(Is there space for you?
+Is there enough budget for you? etc.)*.

 **Can I apply to the FTE (full time employee) role even though I graduated [number] years ago?**
 > FTE roles are open to all graduates, however the current role open to the Caribbean is more targeted at recent graduates.